hello-andrew-yan/hello-andrew-yan/README.md

 ---

 <p align="center">
-    Software Engineer primarily focused on Object-Oriented Programming to create efficient and well-documented software solutions.
+    Software Engineer primarily focused on <b>Object-Oriented Programming</b> with a strong passion to create efficient and well-documented software solutions.
+Strong collaborator with an appreciation for the complete end-to-end process.
 </p>

 ---